Teaching M.A.T. (Concentration in Special Education P-12) (Hybrid)

 - Candidates are required to complete 900 clinical hours to meet certification requirements.
 These clinical hours are included in the courses in this program of study.

-- Although this is a fully online program, candidates are strongly encouraged to attend Student Teaching Orientation and all edTPA information sessions.
+- Although this is a hybrid program, candidates are strongly encouraged to attend Student Teaching Orientation and all edTPA information sessions.

 OTHER PROGRAM REQUIREMENTS